Brian-Masheti/Quarto-data-visualization-tabs---Rstudio/README.md

 2. Open the .rmd file in RStudio or your preferred Quarto-compatible IDE
 3. Render the document to see the output

-## Sample Visualizations

-[You can add screenshots or GIFs of your visualizations here]

 ## Technologies Used